-combined benefits in respect of your pre 1 April 2014 membership will, mentioned in the previous entry in this table, continue to be final salary benefits.
-They will be calculated using your whole-time equivalent final pay in the ongoing employment when you cease membership of the LGPS in that employment (based on the definition of final pay in the final salary scheme).
+The combined benefits respect of your pre 1 April 2014 membership will, mentioned in the previous entry in this table, continue to be final salary benefits.
+They will be calculated using your whole-time equivalent final pay in the new employment when you cease membership the LGPS in that employment (based on the definition of final pay in the final salary scheme).